zdorow/TheScopeReport/README.md

 -MacOS: Download Mac version.
 Unzip and double click the MacOS_Launcher or go to /dist/MobileDeviceTool.jar and double click.

 >Dont want to download JAVA??
-Use the APP it comes with all it needs!
+Use the App it comes with all it needs!

 -Linux: Download Linux version.
 Unzip, then use java -jar to open /dist/MobileDeviceTool.jar